-Without a doubt, today we live in the age of big data: Pioneering companies like Google, Facebook and Amazon which popularized the concept spend hundreds of millions every year to make sense of the massive amount of information they receive and store to make their services better and ultimately make more money.
+Without a doubt, today we live in the age of big data and crowdsourcing: Pioneering companies like Google, Facebook, and Amazon which popularized the concept spend hundreds of millions every year to make sense of the massive amount of information they receive and store to make their services better and ultimately make more money.

 Consider the city of Boston as an example: According to a story by Wired, in July 2012, the city’s Mayor Office launched a new app called Street Bump, which allows drivers to automatically report the road hazards to the city as soon as they hit a bump.
 The interesting angle is that the driver’s smartphone does all the work.